S-kewen/S-kewen/README.md

 </p>
 Hey there 👋,

-Hi, I’m Gui-Hua, Shi, you can also call me Skwen.
+I’m Gui-Hua, Shi, you can also call me Skwen.
 I am a senior student major in Information Management at the National Yunlin University of Science and Technology as an international student.

 ## 📌 Pinned
 | | |